wp-plugins/featured-authors-widget/readme.txt

 3. Add some CSS to your theme and it can look like this.

 == Changelog ==

+= 1.1 =
+Added ability to sort the authors using the default sort options available in get_users().
+Need to add other sort options like menu order and random in the future.
+Also need to improve how the order is saved so you only have to save the widget once.

 = 1.0 =
 * Initial Release